EmanIqbal18/AI-Symptom-Checker-Chatbot/symptom checker.bot/README.md

 ## Disclaimer

-SymptoBot is an academic project for educational purposes only.
+AI Symptom Checker Bot is an academic project for educational purposes only.
 It is **not a substitute** for professional medical advice, diagnosis, or treatment.
 Always consult a qualified doctor.

 ## License